 What is a Clay Bar Treatment?

-A clay bar treatment is a detailing process that eliminates pollutants and contaminants from pain and any other surface material on the outside of your car.
-The clay bar itself is an engineered resin mixture made from natural or synthetic clay, with the latter being the most common.
+A clay bar treatment is a detailing process that eliminates pollutants and contaminants from paint and any other surface material on the outside of your car.
+The clay bar itself is an engineered resin mixture made from natural or synthetic clay.
+Its consistency allows it to hold onto impurities.
+When the clay bar is glided or stretched across the car’s surface, it pulls out the debris that wouldn’t come off with a simple scrub.

 Clay bar treatments, or clay barring, can prevent these problems from occurring in the first place.
 Through a deep cleanse, they help maintain the vehicle’s gloss and shine.